Eligijus112/deep-learning-ts/README.md

 ```

 If you are using Microsoft Visual Studio code there may be some additional pop ups indiciating that some packages should be installed (linter or ikernel).

+# Time series data

+The data is taken from: https://www.kaggle.com/robikscube/hourly-energy-consumption.
+The data is an hourly time series regarding the power consumption (in MW) in the Dayton region.
+The data spans from 2004-10-01 to 2018-08-03 (**n=121271**)